Kaizen is the basis for "Lean" manufacturing processes made legendary by Toyota but widely applied now to many other industries.

 In his book Out of the Crisis, Dr Deming shared his philosophy of continuous improvement (my comments are added in italics):

 - Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business and to provide jobs.
 Have a clear philosophy - not just about money but about sustainability and job creation.

 - Adopt the new philosophy.
 We are in a new economic age.
 Western management must awaken to the challenge, must learn their responsibilities, and take on leadership for change.
 Just do it - keep revisiting.

 - Eliminate the need for inspection on a mass basis by building quality into the product in the first place.
-Do it right first time as much as possible.
+Do it the right first time as much as possible.

 - End the practice of awarding business on the basis of price tag.
 Instead, minimise total cost.
 Move towards a single supplier for any one item, on a long-term relationship of loyalty and trust.
-Use local firms where possible, use organisations and people that fit well - the overall result will be lower cost.
+Use local firms where possible, and use organisations and people that fit well - the overall result will be lower cost.

 - Improve constantly and forever the system of production and service to improve quality and productivity and thus constantly decrease costs.
 Be constantly aware of how processes and systems may be improved and write these things down.